 Garlic varieties that have grown well for Southern growers:

-*Many of our Southern customers have reported success with these varieties.
-However, if you are in the deep South or a really hot microclimate you may want to go with a softneck such as Thermadrone as your main garlic and experiment with the hardnecks.
-In years when the summer is extremely hot very early in the spring hardnecks will not do well.
+Many of our Southern customers have reported success with these varieties.
+However, if you are in the deep South, a hot and humid coastal climate or a really hot microclimate you may want to go with a softneck such as Thermadrone or Lorz Italian as your main garlic and just experiment with the hardnecks.
+In years when the summer is extremely hot very early in the spring hardnecks will not do well (unless treated with 10-12 weeks vernalization).
 Please take your climate into account.

 Take your microclimate into account:

-Those with mild nights and hot days (coastal areas) will have a harder time growing hardneck garlic and may need a softneck.
+Those with mild nights and hot days (coastal areas) will have a harder time growing hardneck garlic and may need to grow softneck garlics.
 Make sure to plant your hardneck garlic just before the coldest part of your year to receive the most benefits.

-For those in planting zone 9-10 your safest bet is Thermadrone (although it is fun to experiment with other varieties such as Siberian).
-We are currently expanding our selection of garlic varieties for the South and should have more choices within the next several years including Creoles and other artichoke softnecks.
+For those in planting zone 9-10 your safest bet is softnecks like Thermadrone or Lorz Italian (although it is fun to experiment with other varieties such as Siberian).

 Lucky Southern growers can plant up until December.
 Most commercial garlic growers try to get their garlic in by October or November since the longer winter results in bigger bulbs.
 The garlic will come up and grow during the winter.
 Southerners will be able to harvest their garlic a month or more before Northern growers!

 Plant cloves 4-6 inches deep and make sure to place the top upward.
 The top of the clove is the pointed end, and if it is not facing up the bulbs will be deformed.
-For pictures of proper planting technique see our how to grow organic garlic page.
+For pictures of proper planting technique see our how to grow organic garlic page or check out our Garlic Grower's Guide.
 Some Southern garlic sites recommend planting only 2 inches deep but in our experience deeper planting results in much larger bulbs.
 The soil will be much cooler further down in the ground.
 Cooler soil helps prevent bulbs from maturing too soon.
 Garlic cloves should be spaced 4-8 inches apart.
 We space ours 6 inches apart in the row; with rows 8 inches apart.

-Left: Nate attacks a weed in the garlic field.
+Picture: Nate attacks a weed in the garlic field.
+Note the dying weeds behind him.
 He is an enthusiastic worker and likes to help!

-Voles and mice will eat garlic under the ground!
+Voles, gophers and mice will eat garlic under the ground!
 This can result in ragged stands of garlic in the spring or even no garlic coming up at all.
-If you have a large vole or mouse population you may need to control it.
+If you have a large vole, gopher or mouse population you may need to control it.
 This can be done using traps or a few motivated cats.
-Our cats, Baby and Hissy, keep our garlic field clear of any vermin.
+Our cats, Baby and Hissy, work hard to keep our garlic field clear of any vermin.

 Garlic produces false seedheads or scapes before it starts to bulb.
 Scapes can be left on or removed.
 Removing scapes may result in bigger garlic bulbs since the plant then devotes all its energy to the bulb.
 Many people consider scapes a delicacy and they can be eaten.
 Scapes have a mild garlic flavor.

 Harvest hardneck garlic when about half the leaves have turned brown.
-For us in Idaho, this is around August.
-For Southern growers it will likely be in June or July.
+For us in Idaho, this is around late July or August.
+For Southern growers it will likely be in May, June or July.
+Turbans in particular are really early!
 Garlic will stop growing and mature when the soil temperature reaches 90 F. If you have a really hot, early summer the garlic will be ready to harvest sooner (and will have smaller bulbs).
+You need to keep an eye on it until you figure out when it is likely to be ready.
 Harvest softneck garlic when the lower few leaves are starting to turn brown.

-To left: Jane harvests a softneck garlic variety, Thermadrone.
-Note that only the bottom 2-3 leaves are brown and that some plants are starting to fall over.
+Picture: Thermadrone softneck garlic ready to harvest (other plants in the bed have already been dug up).
+Note that only the bottom 2-3 leaves are brown and that some garlic plants are starting to fall over.
+Once the plant falls over no more bulb development occurs and it should be dug up.
+Pulling on fallen over garlic plants will usually break the bulb off below ground.
 For more pictures of garlic ready to harvest see Garlic Questions.

 When harvesting, carefully dig plants.
 Garlic plants can even be pulled if the soil is loose enough.
 Usually we shovel near the plant to loosen the dirt and than carefully pull.
 Remove loose soil from bulbs and roots but leave the stalks on.
 If you live in a high humidity area, trim off the dirty roots leaving about ¼ inch roots on the bulb.
 Excess wet roots can prevent drying or cause rot.
 Removing the excess root and dirt will help prevent mold or rot on the garlic bulb.
 Handle bulbs carefully to avoid bruising your crop.
 Garlic is delicate.